blacksag/fcc-headerparser/README.md

+# fcc-headerparser

+## About
+It is a microservice project as required by freecodecamp.
+This is built using the boilerplate from [this repo](https://github.com/freeCodeCamp/boilerplate-project-headerparser/).

 ## API Project: Request Header Parser Microservice

 ### User stories:
-1. Ii can get the IP address, preferred languages (from header `Accept-Language`) and system infos (from header `User-Agent`) of device.
+1. It can get the IP address, preferred languages (from header `Accept-Language`) and system infos (from header `User-Agent`) of device.

 #### Example usage:
 * https://petal-tulip.glitch.me/api/whoami